 Method Coverage Decisions for Medical Care - Contact Information

-CALL (800) 394-5566
+CALL 1(800) 394-5566

 Calls to this number are free.

-A Customer Service representative is available to assist you Monday through Friday from 8:00 a.m. to 8:00 p.m.
+A Quartz Champion is available to assist you Monday through Friday from 8:00 a.m. to 8:00 p.m.
 From October 1 through March 31, we are also available to assist you on Saturdays and Sundays from 8:00 a.m. to 8:00 p.m.
 If you are calling outside of our normal office hours, you can leave a confidential voicemail message and your call will be returned on the next business day.

-TTY/TDD For people who are deaf, hard of hearing or speech impaired please call TTY/TDD 711, (800) 877-8973.
+TTY For people who are deaf, hard of hearing or speech impaired please call TTY/TDD 711, 1(800) 877-8973.
 This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.
 You may also call through a video relay service company of your choice.
+This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.

 Calls to this number are free.

-FAX (608) 881-8397
+FAX Coverage Decisions for Medical Care

-Attention: Medical Management or Pharmacy Management
+1(608) 881-8397 Attention: UM Operations

-Or for clinically administered drugs (i.e. infusions)
+Or for clinically administered drugs (i.e. infusions) 1(608) 881-8398 Attention Pharmacy Management

-(608) 881-8398
+WRITE Coverage Decisions for Medical Care

-Attention Pharmacy Management
+WHIL Quartz Medicare Advantage Attention: UM Operations or Pharmacy Management 2650 Novation Pkwy Madison, WI 53713

-Method Coverage Decisions for Medical Care - Contact Information WRITE Quartz Medicare Advantage Attention: Medical Management or Pharmacy Management 840 Carolina Street Sauk City, Wisconsin 53583 WEBSITE QuartzBenefits.com/MedicareAdvantage
+WEBSITE QuartzBenefits.com/MedicareAdvantage